 See Related: Bizarre Foods To Try Before You Die

 Who doesn’t love tossing a giant fish as far as you can?
 That is the concept behind Tunarama, initially created to support the local fledgling fishing industry.
 As a participant, you can engage in a tug of war, beauty contests, and a talent contest if you’re talented – or not.

 Stick around for the fish parade, see some kids dressed up as penguins, and you’ll have a family-friendly time.
 Unless you’re a giant fish, someone might throw you someplace.

 6. Boryeong Mud Festival – Boryeong, South Korea

 Boryeong Mud Festival is one of the more unusual festivals in South Korea.
 The village of Boryeong, where this annual festival happens, is located a few miles from Seoul.

 It all started as a marketing strategy in 1998.
 The festival has since grown to be one of the most popular events in the region, drawing visitors worldwide.

-As the name suggests, the Boryeong Annual Mud Festival involves getting in the mud, mud wrestling, mud slides, mud fireworks, and a whole host of other mud-related activities.
+As the name suggests, the Boryeong Annual Mud Festival involves getting in the mud, mud wrestling, mud slides, mud fireworks, and other mud-related activities.

-The festival begins in July and is done for 10 consecutive days.
+The festival begins in July and is done for ten consecutive days.
 Participants engage in mudslides or mud skiing.
 You can also go to massage facilities and makeover sessions for guests.

 See Related: Best Festivals Around the World You Need to Visit